DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-Start the Web API project, and then the .NET MAUI app.
-Log in as an Editor or Viewer user created in the Web API Module Updater.
+Start the Web API project, and then your .NET MAUI app.
+Log in as an Editor or Viewer (users created in the Web API Module Updater).

 ![](../../images/MAUI/LogIn.png)

-After you log in, you will see the predefined posts displayed in a list view.
+Once logged in, you will see the predefined posts displayed in a list view.

 ![](../../images/MAUI/CollectionView.png)